bedops/bedops/docs/content/revision-history.rst

 v2.4.23
 -------

-Released: **TBD**
+Released: **January 29, 2017**

 * :ref:`unstarch <unstarch>`

-  * Fixed bug where missing signature from pre-v2.2 Starch archives would cause fatal metadata error.
+  * Fixed bug where missing signature from older, pre-v2.2 Starch archives would cause a fatal metadata error.
 Thanks to Shane Neph and Eric Rynes for the bug report.

 * :ref:`starch <starch>`

+  * Added `--omit-signature` option to compress without creating a per-chromosome data integrity signature.
+This can reduce compression time, but will eliminate the benefits of the data integrity signature.

+  * :ref:`starchcat <starchcat>`

-  * Added `--no-signature` option to compress without creating a per-chromosome data integrity signature.
+  * Added `--omit-signature` option to compress without creating a per-chromosome data integrity signature.
 This can reduce compression time, but will eliminate the benefits of the data integrity signature.

 =================
 Previous versions